 Having two identical twin girls, you think it would be easy finding dresses, but no. They may be identical but they are definitely not alike: a dancing, performing girly-girl and an athletic tom-boy.

-This is going to be a long day.
+This was going to be a long day.

 "Cone on Kate at least let us look at it.
 It can't be that bad," I say to her.

 Tess looks up from the rack of dresses she's looking at.
-She sighs and shakes her head as she pads barefoot over the dressing rooms.
-She knocks on the door.
+She sighs and shakes her head as she pads barefoot over to the dressing room her sister is in and knocks on the door.

 "Kate, let me in.
-I promise there is no one here," she says he mouth next the crack in between the door and the frame.
-She waits a minute and slowly the door opened just enough for the girl to squeeze into the room.
+I promise there is no one here," she says, her mouth next to the crack between the door and the frame.
+She waits a minute and slowly the door opens just enough for the girl to squeeze in.

 After a moment, the door opens.
 Kate stands there in a short red one shoulder dress.
 It has a sleeve that is cut out at her shoulder and a sequined strap that connects the cut out to the rest of the dress.
 It frames her body beautifully, making her thin, athletic frame look amazing.

-She's standing awkwardly, not really knowing what to think.
+She's standing awkwardly, not really knowing what to do, hot to stand.
 Dresses aren't really Kate's thing, but she wears them beautifully.